joseluizmendonca/ph_driver_hardware/README.md

 This repository contains the hardware for an automotive injector driver board that supports both Peak-and-Hold (PH) and Saturation drive modes.
 It's intended for flexible use across different injector types and engine setups.

-The project is a simplified/ downtuned version of the sytem that I used on my bachelors thesis for driving methanol injectors which would be overkill for most aplications, and is not yet public
+The project is a simplified/ downtuned version of the sytem that I designed for my bachelors thesis for driving methanol injectors which would be overkill for most aplications, and is not yet public

 Design files are in `src/`.